Aphid – ACA$575.00 Available / Male

 Eventually, the two sizes of Spaniels became separate breeds.
 By 1946, the English Cocker Spaniel and the Cocker Spaniel had become different enough to be classified as separate breeds.

 In the 1950s, Cocker Spaniels became the most popular dog of the decade in America.
-Disney’s Lamp and the Tramp movie, which centers around a Cocker Spaniel named Lady, brought the Cocker Spaniel to the forefront in American homes.
+Disney’s Lady and the Tramp movie, which centers around a Cocker Spaniel named Lady, brought the Cocker Spaniel to the forefront in American homes.

 The Cocker Spaniel was accepted in the AKC registry in 1878.
 The English Cocker Spaniel and Cocker Spaniel (US type) became registered as two separate breeds in 1946.

 Today, the Cocker Spaniel ranks number 30 out of all breeds registered with AKC.
+Breeds similar to the Cocker Spaniel include English Springer Spaniel, Cavalier King Charles Spaniel, and Irish Setter.

 Female Cocker Spaniels are 13.5-14.5 inches tall at the shoulder and weigh 20-25 pounds.
 Male Cocker Spaniels are 14.5-15.5 inches tall at the shoulder and 25-30 pounds.